caitlinturner/GaugePredict/README.md

 - Supports continuity during data interruptions by using trained models to fill estimates when target-gauge observations are missing due to down gauges.
 - Can be applied to forecast diversion-related flows for water management decisions.
 - Comes with walkthrough notebooks that make dataset building, training, and figure generation easy to follow.

-We welcome contributions!
-Please email cturn65@lsu.edu or open an issue/pull request to get involved!

----

 ## Installation